Alvis Whitted: Colorado State Rams

 On February 6, 2012, Whitted was named wide receivers coach at Colorado State University.
 While at Colorado State, he helped mold Rashard Higgins and Michael Gallup into Biletnikoff Award finalist receivers.

 Green Bay Packers

 On January 30, 2019, Whitted became the next wide receivers coach for the Green Bay Packers of the National Football League (NFL).

 Wisconsin Badgers

 On March 4, 2020, Whitted was announced as the wide receivers coach for the Wisconsin Badgers.

 Utah Utes

 On January 24, 2023, he was announced as the new wide receivers coach for the Utah Utes.

+Boise State Broncos

+Whitted was hired by Boise State in January 2026 to replace Matt Miller as wide receivers coach and as pass game coordinator, a new position.